andrey-zherikov/argparse/README.md

 - `namedArgumentName`: style for the name of named argument.
 Default is `lightYellow`.
 - `namedArgumentValue`: style for the value of named argument.
 Default is `italic`.
 - `positionalArgumentValue`: style for the value of positional argument.
 Default is `lightYellow`.
+- `errorMessagePrefix`: style for "Error:" prefix in error messages.
+Default is `red`.

 See [ANSI coloring and styling](#ansi-colors-and-styles) for details.